How To Start a Successful Blog and Make Money In 2024

 Also, remember to choose a Google-friendly URL.
 The shorter, the better.
-I talk more about the importance of choosing your URL in this post about Blogging Tips for First Year Bloggers.
+I discuss the importance of selecting your URL in this post about Blogging Tips for First Year Bloggers.

 The power of a good headline

-A good headline is a crucial ingredient if you want to make your content go viral.
+A good headline is crucial if you want to make your content go viral.

-I’ve been using Coschedule (it’s free) and I really love how it helps improve your headlines.
+I’ve been using Coschedule (it’s free), and I love how it helps improve your headlines.

 Clicks to your article are the first step to making money from your blog, which is why you should pay great attention to your headlines!